-Required course: PSYCIIIO Introduction to Brain, Mind, and Behavior or PSYCIIII Introduction to Psychology as a Social Science.
-The two courses can be taken in either order.
+Required course: PSYCIIIO Brain, Mind, and Behavior or PSYCIIII Self, Mind, and Society.
 Students may enroll in both courses simultaneously or sequentially, in either order.

 Romance Languages and Literatures (French, Italian, Portuguese, Spanish)

 The majority of university students around the world speak at least two languages fluently.
 We encourage you to join them as you prepare yourself for your career.